 Key Takeaways

-It targets the parasite’s nervous system and is used for specific infections like strongyloidiasis and scabies.
+It targets their nervous system and treats infections such as strongyloidiasis and scabies.

-No single antiparasitic treats all infections, so correct diagnosis is essential.
+No single antiparasitic works for all infections, so healthcare professionals must diagnose correctly.

 Frequently Asked Questions (FAQs)